-Occupational HealthHealthwork use a ground-breaking organisational profiling methodology to define and then refine your organisations Occupational Health requirement.
-A very detailed process is undertaken to enable us to gain a full understanding of your organisation, how it operates, and the very specific Occupational Health issues encountered.
-When organisational profiling is complete and combined with an in depth service consultation with one of our senior OHP’s, we will then offer our tailored OH solution.
-Whether your need is for doctors, nurses, councellors, physiotherapists, psychiatrists or technicians, you can be assured that the solution offered is an exact match for your needs.For information on common aspects of health and wellbeing please choose from the menu below...
+Occupational HealthHealthwork use a bespoke approach to define and then refine your organisation's Occupational Health requirement.
+We can undertake a very detailed process to enable us to gain a full understanding of your organisation, how it operates, and the very specific Occupational Health (OH) issues encountered.
+When this consultation process is complete and combined with an in depth service consultation with one of our senior Occupational Health Physicians, we will then offer our tailored OH solution.
+Whether your need is for doctors, nurses, councellors, physiotherapists, psychiatrists, technicians, or well-being programmes you can be assured that the solution offered is an exact match for your needs.For information on common aspects of health and wellbeing please choose from the menu below...

 16 St John Street